 Json, Xml, Python Programming, Database (DBMS), Python Syntax And Semantics, Basic Programming Language, Computer Programming, Data Structure, Tuple, Web Scraping, Sqlite, SQL, Data Analysis, Data Visualization (DataViz)

 Best introduction to SQL

 This is so much more than a book.
-When you buy this book on Structured Query Language (SQL), you get access to a sample database and SQL browser app, so you can put what you’re learning into action right away.
+When you buy this book on Structured Query Language (SQL), you get access to a sample database and SQL browser app, so you can immediately put what you’re learning into action.
 You’ll also get lifetime access to a host of digital tools—workbooks and reference guides among them—to complement your learning.

 This book covers topics like:

 How to use SQL to communicate with relational databases

 Key SQL queries to complete common data analysis tasks

 Advice on how to pitch your new SQL skills to potential employers